-Action Note 6 Inspect the oil level through the inspection hole. !
+Action Note 6 Inspect the oil level through the inspection hole.
+Required oil level: 0-16 mm below oil plug hole !
 CAUTION The oil level sinks when the oil fills all cavities in the gearbox.
-Wait until the oil stops sinking, before measuring the oil level. plug hole 7 Remove the oil dispenser and refit the protective cap to the nipple.
+Wait until the oil stops sinking, before measuring the oil level.
+7 Remove the oil dispenser and refit the protective cap to the nipple.
 8 Refit the oil plug with a new o-ring.
 O-ring, G 1/2": 3HAC061327-059 Tightening torque: 24 Nm.
 9 Note After all repair and maintenance work involving oil, always wipe the robot clean from all surplus oil.
 The robot color can otherwise be discolored.
 10 DANGER Make sure all safety requirements are met when performing the first test run.
-See Test run after installation, maintenance, or repair on page 99.
+See Test run after installation, maintenance, or repair on page 104.